-- To allow an AI management system to achieve the intended AI governance goals. - To direct and support staff members who will contribute to the effectiveness of the Al management system. - To promote continuous improvement. - Otherwise to support relevant AI business actors and take initiatives in each area of responsibilities.
+- To secure sufficient resources for AI management system. - To announce the importance of effective AI management and importance of conformity with the requirements of AI management system in AI business actors. - To allow an AI management system to achieve the intended AI governance goals. - To direct and support staff members who will contribute to the effectiveness of the Al management system. - To promote continuous improvement. - Otherwise to support relevant AI business actors and take initiatives in each area of responsibilities.